top of page

 5. Breakfast and lunch on November 1st

-6. Breakfast and lunch on the 2nd
+6. Breakfast, lunch and dinner on the 2nd

-7. Breakfast and lunch on the 3rd
+7. Breakfast on the 3rd

 8. Breakfast, lunch, and dinner on the 4th